A REAL TROUPER

 The color, when I took these photos, was pink-tinged blue, but by day this place is golden.
 I think about the woman and her child, forever walking up the road at dusk in September 2007.
 Where was she going?
 What was she thinking?
 Where is she now?

-What makes Hasankeyf seem miraculous, there on the edge of the great eternal River Tigris, is that it is alive.
-It’s not a museum ruin, it’s a lively, functioning village and has been all along.
+What made Hasankeyf seem miraculous, there on the edge of the great eternal River Tigris, is that it was alive; not a museum ruin: a lively, functioning village and has been all along.
 Here have lived generations of Assyrians, Byzantine Christians, Hittites, Urartians, Arabs, Ottoman Turks, and all manner of civilizations.
-These folks now are mostly Kurdish.
+These folks now displaced to cement boxes across the water are mostly Kurdish.
 They’ve been here for centuries.
 I love these children, smiling down at me as I snapped their picture in the golden light of sunset.
 I expect they’re all grown now.

-Long before Tolkien came up with his round hobbit doors, cave dwellers worldwide were using them!
+-Hobbit walk Hasankeyf – From a photo taken in 2007—–Long before Tolkien came up with his round hobbit doors, cave dwellers worldwide were using them!
 This charming cobbled street runs along under a great shelf of rock eroded out of the sheer cliff, punctuated with caves.
 All the families there have been in these homes for generations.
-The government had promised them a small settlement and a cinderblock home across the valley.
+The government promised them a small settlement and a cinderblock home across the valley.
 They didn’t want to move.
-And at this writing, the water is rising.
+Would you?

 CRADLE IN A CAVE